Nursing (NURS) 528

 In order to successfully complete this course, you must own or have ready access to certain computer hardware and software programs.
 For complete and up-to-date information on the minimum computer requirements required to complete the graduate nursing courses, visit the Centre for Nursing and Health Studies technical site.

-Unit 1: Nurse Practitioner Practice and Healthy Public Policy
+- Unit 1: Leadership and Healthy Public Policy

 The assessment structure for NURS 528 is based on the following course activities, with the percentage weighting of each activity as indicated.
 The final grade for the course is a composite mark based on your performance on these course activities.